Jake Harty

-Jake Paul Harty (born January 2, 1991) is a professional Canadian football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
-He is a Grey Cup champion after winning with the Ottawa Redblacks in 2016 and he is a Vanier Cup champion as a coach after the Calgary Dinos won the 55th Vanier Cup in 2019.
+Jake Paul Harty (born January 2, 1991) is a Canadian professional football wide receiver.
+He is a Grey Cup champion after winning with the Ottawa Redblacks in 2016 and with Montreal Alouettes in 2023.
+He is also a Vanier Cup champion as a coach after the Calgary Dinos won the 55th Vanier Cup in 2019.

 Amateur career

 After graduating from Henry Wise Wood High School in 2009, Harty played junior football for the Calgary Colts of the Canadian Junior Football League.
 He was named the Rookie of the Year for the Colts in 2009 and had 24 catches for 412 yards and three touchdowns in the 2010 season.

 Harty joined the Calgary Dinos for the 2011 season and played for the program for four years.
 He was part of three straight Hardy Cup championship teams, including the 2012 Hardy Cup where he set a school-record for receptions with 15 in a single game.
 He also appeared in the 49th Vanier Cup where he led all receivers with nine receptions for 112 yards and also had two rush attempts for 24 yards and one touchdown.
 However, the Dinos lost to Laval in Harty's only appearance in a Vanier Cup game.